bio-tools/biotoolsCompose/Automatic-Workflow-Composition/README.md

 (docker needs to be installed before, see docker.com for more details)

 __Get docker image__
-_docker pull biotools/automaticsworkflowcomposition
+_docker pull biotools/automaticsworkflowcomposition_

 __Run workflows__
 E.g. Use case 3 workflow 1:
-_docker run -it workflow-composition_
+_docker run -it biotools/automaticworkflowcomposition_
 _cd UseCases/Use_case_3-PTM_identification/Workflow1_
 _bash FullPipeline_
 You can run the R scripts (if available) with _R CMD BATCH GivenRScriptName_.
 Download the resulting data with _docker cp_